 North Cornwall · TR6

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Perranporth, that work is shaped by the place itself — Perranporth is a north coast surf village with a vast three-mile beach backed by Penhale Sands, a busy summer population and a planning landscape shaped by holiday-let pressure, with a building stock that leans toward 1930s and 1950s coastal bungalows and Victorian terraces above the village.
+Every Perranporth project we take on begins with reading the local context — Perranporth is a north coast surf village with a vast three-mile beach backed by Penhale Sands, a busy summer population and a planning landscape shaped by holiday-let pressure, with a building stock that leans toward modern apartment developments and Victorian terraces above the village.

 - Cornwall AONB